CrunchyData/postgres-operator/docs/content/tutorial/connection-pooling.md

           memory: 128Mi
 ```

-As PGO deploys the pgBouncer instances using a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) these changes are rolled out using a rolling update to minimize disruption between your application and Postgres instances!
+As PGO deploys the PgBouncer instances using a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) these changes are rolled out using a rolling update to minimize disruption between your application and Postgres instances!

 ### Annotations / Labels

-You can apply custom annotations and labels to your pgBouncer instances through the `spec.proxy.pgBouncer.metadata.annotations` and `spec.proxy.pgBouncer.metadata.labels` attributes respectively.
+You can apply custom annotations and labels to your PgBouncer instances through the `spec.proxy.pgBouncer.metadata.annotations` and `spec.proxy.pgBouncer.metadata.labels` attributes respectively.
 Note that any changes to either of these two attributes take precedence over any other custom labels you have added.

 ### Pod Anti-Affinity / Pod Affinity / Node Affinity

 You can control the [pod anti-affinity, pod affinity, and node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) through the `spec.proxy.pgBouncer.affinity` attribute, specifically:

-- `spec.proxy.pgBouncer.affinity.nodeAffinity`: controls node affinity for the pgBouncer instances.
+- `spec.proxy.pgBouncer.affinity.nodeAffinity`: controls node affinity for the PgBouncer instances.
-- `spec.proxy.pgBouncer.affinity.podAffinity`: controls Pod affinity for the pgBouncer instances.
+- `spec.proxy.pgBouncer.affinity.podAffinity`: controls Pod affinity for the PgBouncer instances.
-- `spec.proxy.pgBouncer.affinity.podAntiAffinity`: controls Pod anti-affinity for the pgBouncer instances.
+- `spec.proxy.pgBouncer.affinity.podAntiAffinity`: controls Pod anti-affinity for the PgBouncer instances.

 Each of the above follows the [standard Kubernetes specification for setting affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).